The Disney Vacation Club (“DVC”) Resorts at Walt Disney World

 THE DISNEY VACATION CLUB RESORTS

-There are currently 7 DVC resorts at Walt Disney World.
+There are currently nine DVC resorts at Walt Disney World.

-DVC Resorts include five paired with regular resorts, and two standalone DVC resorts.
+DVC Resorts include seven paired with regular resorts, and two standalone DVC resorts.

 Their overall ranking for first time family visitors is as follows: